 Browsing industry forums or doing a Google search is a great way to get this information.
 If there are no solutions out there, it’s not a total loss.
 At least you have some information and know that it is a problem.

-What’s your favourite technique to use?
+What’s your favorite technique to use?
 Share your answer in the comments section below!